 While any economic situation is a combination of numerous factors, there are a few factors underlying the current wave of losses and failures that are particularly identifiable.
-The change in the housing market, coupled with the increased origination of subprime home loans,5 is a fairly straightforward factor.
-The rapid increase in the securitization of these loans and the accounting for these securities are complicating factors, which have led to many of the dramatic losses seen on Wall Street.
+The change in the housing market, coupled with the increased origination of subprime home loans,7 is a fairly straightforward factor.
+The rapid increase in securitizing these loans and accounting for these securities are complicating factors, further contributing to dramatic losses seen on Wall Street.

-As the markets tightened, many of these securities and related collateralized debt obligations ("CDOs"), which were thinly traded to begin with, stopped trading at all, making them difficult to account for because there was no active market against which to mark them.
-Instead, many financial institutions had to rely on complex models.

-This decreased appetite for securitizing mortgages also left many lenders/originators holding the bag - they had originated mortgages with the intention of selling them for securitization but there were no buyers left.
-Some of the originators, which had intended to sell these loans, also had to account for them under mark-to-market accounting.
-If loans were classified as being held until maturity, however, the financial institutions still faced judgmental accounting, including whether a loan was impaired and the need for loan loss reserves on its investment portfolio.
+As the markets tightened, many of these securities and related collateralized debt obligations ("CDOs"), thinly traded at the outset, stopped trading at all.
+Since there was no active market against which to mark them, accounting for them became difficult; instead, many financial institutions had to rely on complex models.
+This decreased appetite for securitizing mortgages also left many lenders/originators "holding the bag" after originating mortgages with the intention of securitizing them, only to find that there were no buyers left.
+Some of the originators that had intended to sell these loans also had to account for them under mark-to-market accounting.
+However, if loans were classified as being held until maturity, a financial institution still faced judgmental accounting, such as whether a loan was impaired and what need existed for loan loss reserves on its investment portfolio.
 With the government takeover of Fannie Mae and Freddie Mac on September 7, 2008, all of these accounting considerations are likely to garner additional attention.
-Critics of the two mortgage giants question whether the loans being held to maturity should also have been marked to market as well as the decision to extend the delinquency period on loans from 90 days to as much as a year before recognizing losses.6
+Critics of the two mortgage giants question whether the loans being held to maturity should also have been marked to market, as well as the decision to extend